⏳ 10 min read · Last updated: March 2026

 💬 A Word From Sarah

 If I had to choose just one for a tiny apartment, I would still go with the Mars Hydro TS-600.
-It is quiet, dependable, and it has never made my little kitchen setup feel hotter or more annoying to live with.
-That matters more than people think.
-Fresh herbs are fun.
-A buzzing light in a small apartment is not.
+It is quiet and dependable, and it has never made my little kitchen feel hotter or more annoying to live with.
+That matters more than people think, since fresh herbs are fun whereas a buzzing light in a small apartment is not.